jeremylvln/DOHA/README.md

 ```

+## Do you think that you will break my server?

+If you are a -big- Minecraft server and you think that you will make easily 100k requests a day, this section is
+for you!

+In your case, it's maybe easier for you, and more friendly for my server, to cache locally the database (located
+in the [db.json](db.json) file).
+Don't forget to refresh your cache from time to time to get the new players from
+the list.

+Feel free to contact me if you have any questions about how to create this cache.

 ## Contributing

 This is a public database, and even if we are working on a bot to automatically fill